paulnebel/paulnebel.github.io/_posts/2020-05-01-managing-unknown-unknowns.md

 Assumptions can be both explicit (you are aware of them and recognise them as being assumptions) and implicit (they are so much a part of your thought processes and understanding of a situation that you don't see them as assumptions at all).

 One of the defining characteristics of cognitive bias is that the assumptions that result from it are overwhelmingly implicit.
-This is one of the benefits of running workshops with an independant third party: because this third party doesn't share your way of thinking or familiarity with a situation they are better able to recognise and identify your implicit assumptions than you are.
+This is one of the benefits of running workshops with an independent third party: because this third party doesn't share your way of thinking or familiarity with a situation they are better able to recognise and identify your implicit assumptions than you are.

 ## Ask the right questions